p3l6/blog/index.md

 My name is Paul Landers, I live in Apex, NC.
 This site is just a basic personal homepage, with information about myself and my personal projects and hobbies.
 I am a professional software developer, and also enjoy playing the bagpipes and woodworking.
+Read more about what I am up to on my [Now Page](/about/now).

 {% assign post = site.posts.first %}
 ## Latest Blog Post: [{{ post.title }}]({{ post.url }})